 Sedum aizoon var. floribundum

-Phedimus aizoon var. floribundus is a perennial succulent plant, up to 16 inches (40 cm) tall with blade elliptic-lanceolate leaves.
-They are green with with dark red edges, up to 3 inches (7.5 cm) long and up to 0.8 inch (2 cm) wide.
+Phedimus aizoon var. floribundus is a perennial succulent plant, with elliptic-lanceolate leaves.
+It grows up to 16 inches (40 cm) tall.
+The leaves are green with dark red edges, up to 3 inches (7.5 cm) long and up to 0.8 inches (2 cm) wide.
 The stems are topped with light yellow flower clusters.

 USDA hardiness zone 4a to 10b: from −30 °F (−34.4 °C) to 40 °F (+4.4 °C).